TECHNICAL TOOLBOX - TRIGONOMETRY

 Two units of instruction is approximately two weeks.
 The "electronic drop box" for homework can be Blackboard, Moodle, or some other document exchange system.
 Each week of the class, or topic, is a separate page or unit on the electronic site.
 Links to the separate pages should be included in order on the main page.
 Students can work at their own pace, as long as their own pace is within the pace that the teacher sets for the class.

-Trigonometry usually uses a textbook of some type, rather than supplemental documents or presentations that are only available online.
+Trigonometry usually uses a textbook of some type, in addition to supplemental documents, presentations that are only available online, and in-person lectures.
 Vocabulary from the first 4-5 chapters of the text (or the Washington State K-12 Mathematics Learning Standards for the grade) is a requirement.
 When a textbook is not available, a Web site like quia.com can be used to provide student activities.
 Random quizzes, tests, and games can draw upon a data base of acronyms, formulas, terms, and definitions.
 This makes the math toolbox into a bridge between the textbook and the lecture.
 Students hear, read and explore the subject matter in a manner that supports several learning styles.

 Toolbox Week 1 - Welcome to the Mathematics Wiki